subelsky/html5tutorial/README.markdown

 3. Now add the `autofocus` attribute to that input field and reload.
 If your browser supports it, the field will automatically receive the focus.

 4. Let's try out a new form element, a slider we can use to control the size of our character.
-Add this to your `index.html` file:
+Add this to your `index.html` file (1):

     `<input id="size" type="range" min="4" max="320" step="8" value="32">`

-       *This element does not render in Firefox.
-Try it out in Safari or Chrome.*

 5. Bind changes to that slider to a function in `tutorial.js` that will control the destination width and height of your drawImage call.
 The binding should look like this:

     `$('#size').change(function() { ... });`

     To get the value of the slider, use `$('#size').val()`

+(1) This element does not render in Firefox.
+Try it out in Safari or Chrome.

 ## Extra Credit